ausername-1/apidocs/index.rst

 Introduction
 ========
-Discord URL Shortener is a discord-based website that allows you to shorten urls.
+Discord URL Shortener is a Discord-based website that allows you to shorten urls.

 Features
 ========